 In 1922, Captain W. Dowman purchased her and restored her as a training ship at Falmouth.
 After his death, his widow donated the Cutty Sark to the Thames Nautical Training College and in 1954 she was opened as a museum at Greenwich.

-She has been damaged by fire twice in recent years.
+The Cutty Sark has been damaged by fire twice in recent years.
 Firstly on 21 May 2007 while undergoing conservation.
 She was restored and reopened to the public on 25 April 2012.
-On 19 October 2014 she suffered minor damage in a smaller fire.
-She was reopened to the public shortly after.
+On 19 October 2014, she suffered minor damage in a smaller fire.
+She has reopened to the public shortly after.

 Member of The Nautical Research Guild